This module is only started if the NAS transaction logging is activated.

 Stores the actual alarm event as received and processed by the NAS.

 This is enabled by the ‘Log transaction details’ flag.

-Compression 'Compression' is done by removing suppressed updates.
-Houskeeping is done by removing the entire transaction.
+'Compression' is done by removing suppressed updates. nas 'Housekeeping' is done by removing the entire transaction.

-The Alarm Server is capable of logging all steps in the life of an alarm (the alarm transaction) from the alarm are generated until it is acknowledged.
+The Alarm Server is capable of logging all steps in the life of an alarm (the alarm transaction) from the alarms which are generated, until it is acknowledged.

 nas settings to understand and be aware of are: